redis/redis-doc/commands/expireat.md

 O(1)

-Set a timeout on `key`.
-After the timeout has expired, the key will automatically be deleted.
-A key with an associated timeout is said to be _volatile_ in Redis terminology.

-`EXPIREAT` has the same effect and semantic as `EXPIRE`, but instead of specifying the number of seconds representing the TTL (time to live), it takes an absolute [UNIX timestamp][2] (seconds since January 1, 1970).
+`EXPIREAT` has the same effect and semantic as [EXPIRE](/commands/expire), but instead of specifying the number of seconds representing the TTL (time to live), it takes an absolute [UNIX timestamp][2] (seconds since January 1, 1970).

-As in the case of `EXPIRE` command, if `key` is updated before the timeout has expired, then the timeout is removed as if the `PERSIST` command was invoked on `key`.
+Please for the specific semantics of the commands refer to the [EXPIRE command documentation](/commands/expire).

 [2]: http://en.wikipedia.org/wiki/Unix_time